Just to give you fair warning, this post is all about trying to conceive (TTC), so get ready for TMI 😲

-Soon trying to conceive had become my obsession.
-I was tracking my fertile window and downloaded period tracking apps that tell you your most fertile day, I was taking multivitamins, doing yoga and Pilates, trying to eat well, I’d joined Facebook groups, using ovulation sticks twice a day to make sure I didn’t miss my fertile window, even bought special lube.
-I was tracking my temperature, mood, I would Google foods to increase fertility, exercises to increase fertility, reflexology, you name it.
+Soon trying to conceive became my obsession.
+I tracked my fertile window and downloaded period tracking apps that tell you your most fertile day.
+I took multivitamins, did yoga and Pilates, tried to eat well, joined Facebook groups, used ovulation sticks twice a day to make sure I didn’t miss my fertile window, and even bought special lube.
+I was tracking my temperature and mood; I would Google foods to increase fertility, exercises to increase fertility, reflexology, you name it.
 Every time my husband and I had done the deed, I would lay on my back with my legs in the air for at least 10 minutes (sorry, mum!).

 I would see posts on trying to conceive groups on Facebook where women were upset that they had got their period again.
 Where I could sympathise with them, I was also jealous.
 At least they got a period each month!
 My body can’t even do that!
 I felt like my journey hadn’t even started.
 We were stuck at the starting line with faulty equipment.

 As I’d already had the blood tests done, the first step was to check that I didn’t have PCOS.
 One quick transvaginal ultrasound showed that everything was normal.
 Good news.
 Daz then had to have a semen analysis.
 This, too, came back normal.
 So where now?